Graphite carbon anode electrolysis is an excellent non-abrasive and non-toxic method for electrolytic rust removal from iron and steel.

 Do not let any copper wires or jumpers or any clips or connectors be in the solution.
 Keep all your power supply connections outside the solution.
 Use a steel wire on the part to bring the connection point outside the solution if necessary.

-This is very nice little 100 watt, regulated 12 volt DC output power supply.
+Pictured above is a very nice little 100 watt, regulated 12 volt DC output power supply.
 It is sold for use with computer/electrical equipment.
-Other people have used simple 12 volt automotive battery chargers as well.
+Other people have used simple non-electronic 12 volt automotive battery chargers as well.

-On the other hand, battery chargers and regulated power supplies used alone are typically protected internally against external shorts, and can supply all the current needed by themselves.
-More importantly, they will cut out if the leads are shorted, protecting both the workpiece and the power supply.
+Battery chargers and regulated power supplies used alone are typically protected internally against external shorts, and can supply all the current needed by themselves.
+More importantly, they will cut out if the leads are shorted, protecting both the workpiece and the power supply, as well as your eyeballs!

 Pictured above is my first victim, a mildly rusted iron carburetor casting.